opf/openproject/docs/user-guide/work-packages/work-package-table-configuration/README.md

 ## Flat list, Hierarchy mode and Group by

-You have three different options to display results in the work package list.
+You have three different options to display results in the work package table.

 * A **Flat list** (default), which contains all work packages in a list no matter how their parent-child-relation is.
 * A **Hierarchy**, which will display the filtered results within the parent-child-relation.
-* **Group by** will group the list according to a defined attribute.
+* **Group by** will group the table according to a defined attribute.

 To display the work package table you have to choose one of these options.

 To switch between the different criteria, open the [work package table configuration](#work-package-table-configuration) and open the tab **Display settings**.
-Choose how to display the work packages in the list and click the blue **Apply** button.
+Choose how to display the work packages in the table and click the blue **Apply** button.

 ![display-settings](image-20210426164224748.png)

-When you group the work package list by an attribute or by project a **button to collapse groups** shows up:
+When you group the work package table by an attribute or by project a **button to collapse groups** shows up:
 ![collapse-button](collapse-all-expand-all.png)

 Use it to quickly collapse or expand all groups at the same time.
 Find out [here](../../gantt-chart/#aggregation-by-project) how to use this feature for a **quick overview of several projects** at once.

-### Display sums in work package list
+### Display sums in work package table

 To display the sums of eligible work package attributes, go to the work package table configuration and click on the tab **Display settings** (see screenshot above).
-When you tick the box next to **Display sums** the sums of Estimated time and Remaining hours as well as custom fields of the type Integer or Float will be displayed at the bottom of the work package list.
+When you tick the box next to **Display sums** the sums of Estimated time and Remaining hours as well as custom fields of the type Integer or Float will be displayed at the bottom of the work package table.
-If you group the work package list, sums will be shown for each group.
+If you group the work package table, sums will be shown for each group.

 ## Attribute highlighting (Enterprise add-on)

-You can highlight attributes in the work package list to emphasize the importance of certain attributes and have important topics at a glance.
+You can highlight attributes in the work package table to emphasize the importance of certain attributes and have important topics at a glance.

-The following attributes can be highlighted in the list:
+The following attributes can be highlighted in the table:

 * Priority
 * Status